-The decrease in interest expense for the first quarter of 2013 compared to the same period of 2012 was primarily related to the Company's repurchase of \$167.9 million of our convertible debentures in October 2012.
-This decrease was partly offset by an increase in amounts outstanding under the credit facility during the first quarter of 2013, primarily due to borrowings to fund a portion of the convertible debenture repurchase during the fourth quarter of 2012.
+The decrease in interest expense for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily related to the Company's repurchase of \$167.9 million of our convertible debentures in October 2012.
+This decrease was partly offset by an increase in amounts outstanding under the credit facility during the first half of 2013, primarily due to borrowings to fund a portion of the convertible debenture repurchase during the fourth quarter of 2012.